 1. Be prepared to continue completing a cybersecurity self-assessment.

-While the current assessment may be referred to as "the ACET," all the risk and maturity statements are from the FFIEC's Cybersecurity Assessment Tool (CAT).
-The examination process moving to the InTREx-CU does not imply you should no longer complete a cybersecurity self-assessment, such as the CAT.
+The NCUA 2021 Supervisory Priorities indicate the NCUA will continue to support the ACET as a self-assessment resource.
+The examination process moving to the InTREx-CU does not imply you should no longer complete a cybersecurity self-assessment, such as the ACET, which is based on the CAT.

 - It is aligned with the FFIEC IT Examination Handbook, the NIST Cybersecurity Framework, and industry-accepted cybersecurity practices.